mdgriffith/elm-prefab/guides/plugins/app/resources.md

 # Sharing Data and Globally Available Resources

-Once you have the standard setup of a global `App` and as many `Pages` as you'd like, you'll probably run into situations where you have some global data that you'd like to share some data.
+Once you have the standard setup of a global `App` and as many `Pages` as you'd like, you'll probably run into situations where you have some global data that you'd like to share.

 One of the most common cases of this is ✨**authentication**✨.